 |Who||Start Location||End Location||Centimorgans (cM)||SNPs|

-I’d love to be able to say that I found other X matches that allowed me to complete this exercise, however having combed through around 50 top X matches for both myself and my brother there are no other matches that clarify any of the recombination events.
+I’d love to be able to say that I found other X matches that allowed me to complete this exercise, however having combed through around 50 top X matches for both myself and my brother there are no other matches that clarify the last recombination event (position 147,291,278).
 After the top 50 matches the matching X lengths are around 10cM or less and so far, none cross the missing recombination points.

 Putting it all together

-If you are interested in the whole process of Visual Phasing then I would recoomend you join this group on Facebook: www.facebook.com/groups/visualphasing/
+If you are interested in the whole process of Visual Phasing then I would recommend you join this group on Facebook: www.facebook.com/groups/visualphasing/

 No discussion of Visual Phasing is complete if it doesn’t mention the amazing spreadsheet that Excel-developer Steven Fox put together.
 If you are interested in Visual Phasing then you should try his spreadsheet.
 You can get hold of this from the Visual Phasing Working Group on Facebook.
 The magic of this spreadsheet is that it allows you to use Excel columns to align with recombination events from the gedmatch barcode diagrams.
-As an example, below is my longest X match (MB) compared with myself and my brother:
+Below is a sample of the spreadsheet, showing the matches between my known Stewart relative and my brother/myself.